symfony/symfony-docs/cookbook/security/force_https.rst

 .. index::
    single: Security; Force HTTPS

-How to force HTTPS or HTTP for Different URLs
+How to Force HTTPS or HTTP for different URLs
 =============================================

 You can force areas of your site to use the HTTPS protocol in the security